Meru people: Politics and alliances

 The Meru wield a lot of political influence in Kenya, due to their astute and strategic political organization.
-No Meru has been president of Kenya.
-However, members of the community have always held some key and strategic positions in the government.
+The current Deputy President of Kenya, Prof. Kithure Kindiki, is a Meru.
+Still, members of the community have always held some key and strategic positions in the government.
 In the early years of Kenya's independence, the Meru were in the Gikuyu, Embu, and Meru Association, a political mobilization outfit formed during the reign of Jomo Kenyatta.
 GEMA was formally banned in 1980, but since the advent of plural politics in Kenya in 1992, the Meru have largely voted with the Kikuyu and Embu in subsequent presidential elections.

 In non-presidential elections, most constituencies in the Greater Meru vote for candidates based more on individual merit than on the basis of the sponsoring political party.
 This particularly manifested itself in the general elections of 2013, where the Orange Democratic Movement captured two seats, Igembe Central and Tigania East, in Meru County despite the predominance of the Jubilee Party in the larger region.
 The elections also saw the historic election of Rahim Dawood, a politician of Asian origin, to represent Imenti North Constituency and Kinoti Gatobu, a 26-year-old independent candidate, to represent Buuri Constituency.
-In the same elections, Kithure Kindiki, the Senator from Tharaka-Nithi County, became the Majority Leader in the Senate.